Dr. Morton Walker

 Rebounding devices can be acquired from sporting goods stores, department stores, by mail order, and in some health food stores.
 No one manufacturer has a lock on the market for rebounders, but some are better manufactured than others.
 It's best, perhaps, to purchase your exercise unit directly from the manufacturer.
 (See Resources.)

 Most important for excellent rebounding is the mat material.
 It should give no stretch during the downward landing, while at the same time providing a resilient rebound.
-Such a mat will be made from Permatron® material, which has a smooth finish.
-The Permatron® is resistant to ultraviolet rays, doesn't break down as do other fabrics, and allows no moisture absorption.
-Part of the specifications for a perfect rebounder is that its mat will be sewn together using 5760 stitches of high-grade nylon thread with two layers of strong polypropylene webbing stitched around the mat's edges.
+Such a mat will be made from polypropylene fabric (such as Permatron®), which has a smooth finish.
+Polypropylene fabric (Permatron® is one of may brands) is resistant to ultraviolet rays, doesn't break down as do other fabrics, and allows no moisture absorption.
+Part of the specifications for a perfect rebounder is that its mat will be sewn together using high-grade nylon thread with two layers of strong nylon webbing stitched around the mat's edges.

 Attached to a heavy-grade, all steel round frame should be an oversize spring mechanism holding four-inch-long, custom-made jumbo springs which deliver a soft bounce.
 Thirty-six springs made of quality wire will hold the mat to the frame.
 The springs should be shielded by a protective cover.
 Individual spring mounting pins prevent frame wear.
 Tapered coils help to give extended wearability to such springs.
 (Untapered coils allow low-quality springs to break frequently, requiring replacement.)
 Replacement springs must be available directly from the manufacturer since retail distributors seldom stock spare springs.